 Dancing around the world with Giada Rossi

 Giada Rossi defines her relationship with dance as “a necessity”.
 Italian by birth, Giada trained at some of the most prestigious schools in Europe, such as the Paris National Superior Conservatory of Music and Dance or London’s Royal Ballet Upper School.
 She has been part of the Compañía Nacional de Danza for seven years and, since 2019, has also been a soloist dancer.
-At the CND she has danced Love Fear Loss by Ricardo Amarante, Arriagaby Joaquín De Luz, Pino Alosa and Mar Aguiló and Apolloby George Balanchine, among others.
+At the CND she has danced Love Fear Loss by Ricardo Amarante, Arriaga by Joaquín De Luz, Pino Alosa and Mar Aguiló and Apollo by George Balanchine, The Sylphide by A. Bournonville among others.

 Giada_Rossi_1